-By road: Verulamium Museum is situated in St Michael's Street, southwest of St Albans.
-Leave Junction 21a of the M25 or Junction 6 of the M1 and take the A405, followed by the A5183, direction St Albans.
+By road: Verulamium Museum is on the southwestern edge of St Albans, in St Michael's Street, close to its junction with the A4147.
 There is limited public car parking outside the Museum.
-Further car parking can be found at Westminster Lodge on the other side of the park.
+Further car parking can be found on the other side of Verulamium Park at Westminster Lodge Leisure Centre, off Holywell Hill.
 By public transport: St Albans is served by transport links from London as well as surrounding villages and towns.
-Regular trains run from London to the City Station, as well as the Abbey Station from Watford, for further details visit www.nationalrail.co.uk.
-For details of coach and bus services contact Intalink Traveline on 0871 200 2233 or visit www.intalink.org.uk
+Regular trains run from London to the city station, as well as to the Abbey Station on the Abbey Flyer from Watford Junction.
+For details of public transport visit www.intalink.org.uk